AHS-Robotics-Club/9686-PowerPlay/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 # README
-A document which details the (curently work-in-progress) naming conventions for Team 9686
+Contains Raider of the ARC's work-in-progress naming conventions for FTC

 # Naming Conventions
 ## Command-Based Stuff